GPPassos/computational-semantics/cap3.md

 The readings that are missing are `some(A,and(woman(A),not(all(B,imp(boxer(B),love(B,A))))))` and `not(all(A,imp(boxer(A),some(B,and(woman(B),love(A,B))))))`.

 I've modified Keller Storage files in order to include negation in stores: consult `negationKellerStorage.pl`, `negationSemLexStorage.pl` and `negationSemRulesKeller.pl`.
-This one can find 5 readings.
+This one can find all 6 readings.
+It is, though, ad hoc in a sense.

 ### Notes ###